 This group consists of skiers who are trying to make basic parallel turns but use a small snowplough wedge in between the turns to help turn initiation.
 Skiers of this ability can confidently get down blue runs but struggle on Reds.
 They have usually never skied moguls, steeps or freeride terrain.

 This group consists of skiers who can make basic parallel turns but lack the strength and confidence in the turn to make it consistent.
 These skiers can get down red runs.
 On red runs however their technique suffers and the body weight moves over the back of the skis making the steering more difficult.
 These skiers have usually attempted moguls, steeps and a bit of off-piste skiing but with little success.

 This group consists of skiers who can make parallel turns with confidence on red runs.
 When they attempt black runs or steeper gradients they lose their technique and the body weight drops back.
 Skiers of this level have usually learnt the basics of carving and how to make their ski edges grip.
 These skiers can generally get down moguls and freeride terrain but quite slowly and with less confidence than how they ski on piste.

 Level 4 (Advanced)

-This group consists of skiers who can ski with confidence on Blues, Reds and Black runs.
+This group consists of skiers who can ski with confidence on Black runs.
 They can carve effectively from turn to turn on nicely groomed snow but are not so consistent when the snow is icy or un-groomed.
-Skiers of this ability can get down steeps, moguls and freeride terrain with confidence and a semi consistent technique but loose control approximately 30% of the time.
+Skiers of this ability can get down steeps, moguls and freeride terrain with confidence and a quite consistent technique but loose control approximately 30% of the time.
 Skiers at this level want to develop performance towards skiing 40 degrees slopes with good technique and direct (zip) line moguls.